 How long does it take to train a scared cat to accept a carrier?

 Training time varies dramatically based on your cat’s personality and fear level.
 Some cats adapt within a few days of gradual exposure, while others might need several weeks or even months of patient work.
-The key is consistency and never rushing the process, as pushing too fast can actually set back progress.
+Focus on consistency and never rushing the process, as pushing too fast can set back progress.

 Can I use medication to help my anxious cat with carrier training?